 Grantsville is a somewhat small city located in the state of Utah.
 With a population of 12,064 people and three constituent neighborhoods, Grantsville is the 58th largest community in Utah.
 There's nothing like the smell of a brand new house, and in Grantsville, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Grantsville, and putting down their money on brand new construction.
 Grantsville’s real estate is, on average, some of the newest in the nation.
 Grantsville does seem to be experiencing an influx of affluent people, because the median household income is $72,378.00.

-When you are in Grantsville, you'll notice that it is more blue-collar than most other communities in America.
-36.25% of Grantsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Grantsville is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Grantsville who work in office and administrative support (12.24%), sales jobs (8.27%), and management occupations (7.76%).
+Grantsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Grantsville is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Grantsville who work in office and administrative support (10.49%), management occupations (9.61%), and maintenance occupations (8.14%).

 The people who call Grantsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grantsville residents report their race to be White, followed by Asian.
-Important ancestries of people in Grantsville include English, German, Irish, European, and Swedish.
+Important ancestries of people in Grantsville include English, German, Irish, French, and European.

 The most common language spoken in Grantsville is English.
-Other important languages spoken here include Pacific Island languages and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.